Code-Behind Vs Inline Code in Asp.Net

 What is Code Behind?

-Code Behind refers to code for ASP.NET page which is contained within a separate class file.
-It is composed in a different class record that can have the extension of .aspx.cs or .aspx.vb relying upon the language used.
-It allows a clean separation of HTML from the presentation logic.
-In the code-behind file, you create a class (which can be any class derived from the Page class) that serves as the base class for the web page you create in the .aspx file.
-This relationship between your class and the web page is established by a Page directive at the top of the .aspx file:
+In the code-behind file, you define a class that serves as the base class for the web page you create in the corresponding .aspx file.
+This class can inherit from any class derived from the Page class in ASP.NET.
+The connection between your class and the web page is established through a Page directive at the top of the .aspx file.

 What is Inline Code?